 Cinematography: Mauro Fiore.
 Film Editing: Conrad Buff.
 Music: Mark Mancina.
 Production Design: Naomi Shohan.
 Producers: Jeffrey Silver & Bobby Newmyer.

-If you liked “Training Day Movie: Hawke Steals Mediocre Cop Thriller from Oscar Winner Washington,” check out:
+If you liked “Training Day Movie (2001) Review: Hawke Steals Mediocre Thriller from Oscar Winner,” check out:

-- “‘JFK’ Movie Review: Oliver Stone Flawed But Riveting Kennedy Assassination Conspiracy Paranoia.”
+- “‘JFK’ Movie (1991) Review: Dishonest Yet Riveting Kennedy Assassination Conspiracy Thriller.”

-- “‘Downfall’ Movie: Bruno Ganz Delivers Compelling Hitler Portrayal in Convoluted WWII Drama.”
+- “‘Downfall’ Movie (2004) Review: Absorbing Hitler Portrayal in Convoluted WWII Drama.”

-- “‘Road to Perdition’ Movie: Implausible Narrative Mars Tom Hanks + Paul Newman Showcase.”
+- “‘Road to Perdition’ Movie (2002) Review: Implausible Narrative Mars Hanks + Newman Showcase.”

-- “‘Mulholland Dr.’ Movie: Sensational Naomi Watts Humanizes David Lynch’s Hollywood Horror Story”
+- “‘Mulholland Dr.’ Movie (2001) Review: Sensational Watts Humanizes Lynch’s Hollywood Horror Story”

 Training Day movie cast and crew info via the AFI Catalog website and other sources.

 Ethan Hawke and Denzel Washington Training Day movie images: Warner Bros.